 The environment in which your microbiota evolves, your microbiome can be influenced by environmental factors such as temperature, humidity level, UV exposure etc. Your own personal microbiota will thus evolve and is dependent upon the environmental conditions it is in, your microbiome (Luna, P. C. 2020).

-A true symbiotic relationship
+A true symbiotic relationship as seen in plants

 As we’ve been told in the context of the gut flora, not all bacteria are 'bad bacteria'.
 In fact, this cutaneous flora plays a major role in your immune system, and is truly the first line of defense against infection (Brown, M. M., & Horswill, A. R. 2020).

 The human skin houses bacteria, allowing for a symbiotic relationship between the host (your skin) and the bacteria able to ward off microbial infections.
 This type of synergistic relationship is so often seen in N A T U R E—

 Take for instance nitrogen fixing plants like peas and beans.
 In the roots of these plants lies nitrogen-fixing bacteria that live in ‘nodules’ in the roots (the host).
 These bacteria feed off the plant and in turn provide it with bioavailable nitrogen, a key nutrient necessary for plant growth.